GoHorse GFX

 This “style” of management takes the responsibility from the

-and divides it into all the people in the team: it
+managers and divides it into all the people in the team: it

-is now their fault
+is now their fault they

-using the tools, not the manager’s
+didn't report a problem using the tools, not the manager’s

 for not doing their job.

-may be under heavy scrutiny from
+Also, the team may be under heavy scrutiny from

-if they
+managers if they

-, regardless if it is a
+deviate from the standard metrics, regardless if it is a

 good deviation or not: this “style” of management

-does not allow changes to be made
+does not allow changes to be made.

 Allocate That Budget!

-are born out of need
+Most projects are born out of need and not

-, even though they are
+exactly a necessity, even though they are

-as such:
+marketed as such:

 - Maybe your competitor is gaining on you, you have to do something about it!